top of page

 You can get COVID-19 if you’re within 6 feet of someone who coughs or breathes.
 And COVID-19 is also spread through direct contact with saliva (spit) or mucus.
 So, ya, you can probably get COVID-19 from sex.
 In fact, the only activity more likely to give you COVID is voting in person and having to show an ID.

 Thankfully, the symptoms are frequently so minor that people don’t know they even have COVID-19.
 That’s why masking and boosters are so important.
 Because you and your loved ones might be terribly sick and not even know it.
-And since almost no one would be willing to pay for these shots out of their own pocket—since they offer no tangible benefit, the government will pay for them for you (with your money)!
+And since almost no one would be willing to pay for these shots out of their own pocket—since they offer no tangible benefit, the government will pay for them for you (with your money).

 The CDC recommends the COVID-19 "vaccine" and booster for anyone who has sex or might have sex at any point in the future.
 Sunlight, exercise, and a healthy lifestyle are the best ways to protect yourself against COVID-19, but these deterrents are racist and homophobic—and offer no benefit to big government or big pharma.
 Mandated quarantines and injections do.
 Those who are too selfish to go along with this simply hate their grandparents.